List of Superman & Lois characters: Clark Kent / Superman

-Kal-El / Clark Kent / Superman (portrayed by Tyler Hoechlin; seasons 1-present; Dylan Kingwell as a teenage Clark in season one, Josh Zaharia as a teenage Clark in season two, Thomas Hoeving as a child, Parker Cousineau during his grade school years, Lennix James as a 4-year-old Clark) is a superhero from Krypton who defends Earth and is Lois' husband.
+Kal-El / Clark Kent / Superman (portrayed by Tyler Hoechlin; Dylan Kingwell as a teenage Clark in season one, Josh Zaharia as a teenage Clark in season two, Thomas Hoeving as a child, Parker Cousineau during his grade school years, Lennix James as a 4-year-old Clark, Fred Henderson as an older Clark) is a superhero from Krypton who defends Earth and is Lois' husband.

 In season one after losing his job at the Daily Planet and his mother dying of a stroke, Clark relocates the family to Smallville for a fresh start and becomes the assistant football coach in Smallville High School.
 Hoechlin previously portrayed Clark in a recurring role in Supergirl, where the character was introduced, before appearing in guest roles in Arrow, The Flash, Legends of Tomorrow, and Batwoman.

 In season two, Clark starts to have strange visions and butts heads with Lt.
-Mitch Anderson.
+General Mitch Anderson.
 A scan by Lara Lor-Van's A.I. at Tal-Rho's lair reveals that they are being caused by an "invasive cosmological event".
 This would lead to an encounter with Bizarro and a fight against Ally Allston.
 Following the defeat against Ally Allston and her Bizarro counterpart, Superman builds a new Fortress of Solitude in the ocean for his family.

 In season three, Clark works to train Jordan in using his powers.
 In addition, he also goes to work for Chrissy.
+When Lex Luthor is released from prison and further mutates Bizarro into Doomsday by constantly killing him, Superman ends up fighting him in Smallville, Metropolis, and the Moon.